 A severe sunburn with blistering (corresponding to a second-degree burn) that affects over 10% of an adult's body surface (or more than 5% in children) may result in a capillary leak and ultimately lead to hypovolemic shock.

-To remember the effects of different types of UV radiation, think “UVA tAns the skin and UVB Burns it.”
+“UVA tAns the skin and UVB Burns it.”

 - Definition: acquired photodermatosis; characterized by a pathological response to UV exposure (also known as a sun allergy)